PA House Rep. and Committee Chair Stalls Medical Marijuana Bill

 Many of those people, and advocates of medical marijuana, have inundated Mr. Baker’s Facebook page, demanding action be taken on the bill.
 All I know is, I will be following the news and bringing you updates often.
 I’ve said it once, and I’ll say it again now: Marijuana DUIs are the next wave in DUI law.
 We’ve seen special “training” for so-called Drug Recognition Experts (a type of junk science if there ever was one), as well as technology that would allow police to determine if a driver is too high to drive by using breath and saliva tests.

 And I want to be ready to help defend my clients.
-If you face any issues regarding this matter, then immediately contact an experienced and aggressive Pittsburgh Criminal Defense Attorney like me.
+If you face any issues regarding this matter, then immediately contact an experienced and tenacious Pittsburgh Criminal Defense Attorney like me.

 Update: August 31, 2017